 On moving to a 3-acre smallholding in Hampshire, her dreams of keeping animals were realized and soon she had a menagerie of chickens, ducks, geese and a few sheep.
 A few years later, a visit to Rosemary Verey’s potager at Barnsley House led to development of a new kitchen garden.

 Sally studied Natural Sciences (botany) at Girton College, Cambridge.
 After a few years for research into ecological restoration of quarries and then teaching, Sally set up an environmental photolibrary and started writing articles and non-fiction books.
 To-date, she has written more than 250 books, mostly children’s non fiction, on a wealth of subjects including natural history, science, and geography.

-She is editor of Organic Farming Magazine published by the Soil Association and writes regularly for CountrySmallholder and other smallholding magazines.
+She is editor of Organic Farming Magazine published by the Soil Association and writes for magazines such as for Living Earth, Bloom and Amateur Gardening and other titles in the gardening and smallholder field .

-Her latest book, The Healthy Vegetable Garden, was published in September 2021.
-This new book looks at how you can create a healthy, biodiverse growing space packed with vegetables and flowers fuelled by a healthy soil.
+The Healthy Vegetable Garden, was published in September 2021.
+This book looks at how you can create a healthy, biodiverse growing space packed with vegetables and flowers fuelled by a healthy soil.
 There are plenty of ideas on how to improve your soil, make compost, mix up your planting, attract pollinators and natural predators plus manage pests and diseases organically.
+Read an extract here

-After writing on climate change and other environmental issues for many years, she teamed up with Kim Stoddart, and they wrote The Climate Change Garden which was published by Green Rocket Books in 2019 (more on her Climate Change Garden website).
-So much is changing in this field that a new edition is to be published early in 2023.
+After writing on climate change and other environmental issues for many years, she teamed up with Kim Stoddart, and they wrote The Climate Change Garden which was published by Green Rocket Books in 2019 (more on their Climate Change Garden website).
+So much is changing in this field that a new edition was published in 2023 by Cool Spring Press (Quarto Group).

 Another of her books, One Living on an acre or less, was published by Green Books and launched at the Edible Gardening Show at Stoneleigh, Warwickshire in March 2016.
 A new edition was published in 2021 with an extra chapter on coping with extremes of climate.
 With the continuing interest in self sufficiency it continues to sell well.